Gross–Neveu model: Generalizations

 Two further modifications of the modified theory, which remedy this problem, were then considered.
 In one modification one increases the number of dimensions.
 As a result, the massless field does not lead to divergences.
 In the other modification, the chiral symmetry is gauged.
-As a result, the Golstone boson is eaten by the Higgs mechanism as the photon becomes massive, and so does not lead to any divergences.
+Consequently, the Golstone boson is "eaten" by the Higgs mechanism as the photon becomes massive, and so does not lead to any divergences.